Symphony-MoE: Harmonizing Disparate Pre-trained Models into a Coherent Mixture-of-Experts: 4 Experiments

 \subsection{4.4 Analysis of Inter-Expert Functional Specialization}

 To quantitatively assess the effectiveness of our functional alignment method, we compute the pairwise functional specialization between expert layers using Centered Kernel Alignment (CKA)~\citep{cortes2012algorithms}, a widely adopted technique for comparing neural network representations.
 A lower CKA score indicates greater functional specialization.
-We evaluate three scenarios: (a) the original, unmerged expert models as a reference baseline; (b) a naive merging approach without alignment; and (c) our proposed method employing activation-based functional alignment.
+We evaluate three scenarios: (a) the original, unmerged expert models as a reference baseline; (b) a naive merging approach without alignment; (c) our method employing activation-based functional alignment.

 As shown in Figure~\ref{fig_cka}, the naive merging strategy leads to a severe representational collapse.
 Experts trained independently develop distinct internal coordinate systems; merging them without alignment forces the model to conflate functionally unrelated neurons.
 This results in inflated inter-expert CKA scores (e.g., 0.65–0.75), signaling that \textit{unique functional fingerprints of the experts have been blurred into a redundant subspace}.
-In such a scenario, the router lacks the discriminative basis to perform meaningful, specialized dispatching.
+In such a scenario, the router lacks the discriminative basis to perform specialized dispatching.

 In contrast, our method explicitly resolves this misalignment by permuting neurons to form a functionally coherent coordinate system prior to merging.
 Figure~\ref{fig_cka}(c) demonstrates that this alignment dramatically restores inter-expert specialization, with CKA scores returning to near-optimal levels comparable to those of the original experts (Figure~\ref{fig_cka}(a)).
-This provides empirical evidence that our alignment strategy effectively mitigates parameter space misalignment.
+This provides empirical evidence that our harmonization framework effectively mitigates parameter space misalignment.